List of Kamen Rider W characters: Shotaro Hidari

-Following Sokichi's death and meeting Philip during the "Begins Night" (ビギンズナイト, Biginzu Naito) incident, Shotaro promises to continue in his mentor's stead while becoming a man worthy of wearing Sokichi's white fedora.
-As such, Shotaro works to stop the Dopant crime wave in Fuuto by providing his body to Kamen Rider W, taking pride in the role and being called a "Kamen Rider" by the citizens.
-While his body was not meant to handle Gaia Memories as he was never intended to be partnered with Philip, Shotaro adapted to the situation as he eventually becomes worthy of being W and wearing Sokichi's fedora.
+Following Sokichi's death and meeting Philip during the "Begins Night" (ビギンズナイト, Biginzu Naito) incident, Shotaro vows to continue in his mentor's stead while becoming a man "suitable" to wear Sokichi's white fedora; which he considers the symbol of him achieving the mantle and legacy his mentor left for him per Sokichi's last words to him.
+As such, Shotaro works to stop the Dopant crime wave in Fuuto by providing his body to Kamen Rider W, taking pride in the role and being called a "Kamen Rider" by the citizens due to the title's meaning of a man who rebels against those who would make the world go wrong.
+While Shotaro was not originally intended to be partnered with Philip due to his body not bearing the special physiological properties that would make him most ideal to bear the burden of W's powers or resist extranormal Dopant powers possessed by the Museum and Foundation X's executives, Shotaro adapted to the situation through the strength of his resolves, eventually surpassing his physical limitations to unleash W's full abilities and earning the right to wear Sokichi's fedora.

-As W, Shotaro possesses Gaia Memories with gold tips called Body Memories (ボディメモリ, Bodi Memori), which form the left half of W's body and determine the fighting style in conjunction with Philip's Soul Memories.
-They are also used in W's Maximum Drive attacks.
+As W, Shotaro possesses Gaia Memories with gold-colored connectors called Body Memories (ボディメモリ, Bodi Memori), which form the left half of W's body and determine the fighting style in conjunction with Philip's Soul Memories.
+They are also used in W's Maximum Drives.